shift-org/shift-docs/docs/CalVue.md

 ##  Tasks:

-* try an on-press popup, maybe covering the full scrolling view, for shortcut buttons.
+* for shortcut buttons, try an on-press tooltip ( maybe covering the full scrolling view? )
 * export testing; maybe isn't working on the site? or in preview? or something?
 * record all todos, tbds,s fixmes, etc.
 * test the full event `contact` field. todo: find some real events that use it ( makeFake never sets it. )
 * include this change: https://github.com/shift-org/shift-docs/pull/866
   ( Fallback error message if events request doesn't include JSON )

-* are events earlier in the day than "now" are missing? ( seems to be working -- but could it scroll to "now" by default. )

 * consider replacing "id" and "caldaily_id" with "seriesId" and "singleId" on fetch.

 ### Search
-* expand search with max / offset
+* [ ] real pagination: 10 or 20 per page.  - i wonder if pagination might be able to be generic (re: search): ex. give page a count, and let shortcuts handle it. ( or a shared function )

 * TBD: search returns each caldaily; would it make more sense to have a new view that's a ride/series; and then on that page show all the times. ( and/ or group all the instances of that on the page )

 ### Styles
 * reduce the size of the shift logo ( ex. could it be a background image so that the gear can be behind/overlapping the button row )
-* tbd: better header to indicate which subview ( favorites, search, etc. )
 * too much space at top in chrome. http://localhost:3080/events/20691/breakfast-on-the-bridges
 * should have a max width or something for desktop on details page
 * how does it look if someone has their font size increased or decreased?